PlumHQ/Orbit/README.md

-# Plum Design System
+# Orbit Design System

-A comprehensive design system for Plum's healthcare platform, built with React, TypeScript, and Tailwind CSS.
+A comprehensive design system package for building healthcare applications, built with React, TypeScript, and Tailwind CSS.

 ## Overview

-The Plum Design System provides a consistent set of UI components, styles, and patterns to create cohesive user experiences across Plum's healthcare applications.
+The Orbit Design System provides a consistent set of UI components, styles, and patterns to create cohesive user experiences across healthcare applications.
 Built with modern web technologies and best practices, it ensures accessibility, scalability, and maintainability.

 ## 🚀 Features